Imagine a thriving garden, bursting with healthy produce, pest and disease-free, without the aid of sprays, chemicals, and general human interference.

 Cucumbers aren't fussy but they do very well when planted by beans, sunflowers, and corn as the height of these plants can provide some shade for the cucumbers.

 They do well planted next to bush beans as they'll absorb the extra nitrogen these give off.
 They don't do well when planted next to something too tall that will shade the sun.

-Leeks in rows, alternated with carrots can help repel carrot fly.
+They do well in rows, alternated with carrots can help repel carrot fly.
 Leeks grow well with celery too, in rich compost.
 Keep leeks away from any legumes.

 Legumes (Peas, Beans, Chickpeas, Lupins...)

 Legumes are wonderful in the garden.
 They take gaseous nitrogen from the air and store it in their roots.
-Their roots have little nodules that contain a bacteria that converts this into a form that other plants can absorb.
+Their roots have little nodules that contain bacteria that converts this into a form that other plants can absorb.
 When the plants are finished and breaking down in the soil, they return the converted nitrogen back to the soil for other plants to take up.

-Legumes grow happily alongside beetroot, brassicas, carrots, celery, cucumber, corn, lettuce and potatoes.
+Legumes grow happily alongside beetroot, brassicas, carrots, celery, cucumber, corn, lettuce, and potatoes.

 They don't grow well near alliums (garlic, onions, etc) as alliums let out a compound that can inhibit legume growth.